emqx/emqx-docs/en_US/data-integration/data-bridge-mysql.md

 mqttx pub -i emqx_c -t t/1 -m '{ "msg": "hello MySQL" }'
 ```

-Check the running status of the two data bridges, there should be one new incoming and one new outgoing message.
+Check the running status of the two Sinks, there should be one new incoming and one new outgoing message, and 2 event records.

 Check whether the data is written into the `emqx_messages` data table.